GU4243-ADS/project-2-predictive-modelling-group4/README.md

   - Prepared and gave presentation
 + Xiangyu Liu
   - Carried out the feature extration
-  - carried out the data preparation and resized the images
+  - Carried out the data preparation part and resized the images
-  - Contributed to the presentation slides
+  - Carried out the deep learning algorithm
-  - Created README.md
+  - Created README.md and contributed to the presentation slides
 + Cindy Xu
   - Contributed to the logistic regression model
   - Gave presentation